-Improvements in adversaries’ conventional and nuclear capabilities is shifting the balance of power and eroding strategic stability.
+Improvements in adversaries’ conventional and nuclear capabilities are shifting the balance of power and eroding strategic stability.
+These concurrent improvements combine to create more complex challenges that further stress existing deterrence concepts.
 The CNAS Defense Program aims to explore options to strengthen deterrence and prevent escalation through the following projects:

 Nuclear Deterrence and Escalation Management